-The Teaching Foreign Languages (TFL) specialization can be completed as a stand-alone program or concurrently with a Master's of Teaching English to Speakers of Other Languages (MATESOL).
+The Teaching Foreign Languages (TFL) specialization can be completed as a stand-alone certificate for professionals or concurrently with a Master's of Teaching English to Speakers of Other Languages (MATESOL).

-The stand-alone TFL specialization consists of the following TFL courses:
+The stand-alone TFL Certificate consists of the following TFL courses:

 Language Analysis, 3 credits